Skills Development Secure Linear API Integration Best Practices

 • .env files in .gitignore

-• OAuth state parameter validated
+• OAuth state parameter validated (CSRF protection)

-• Tokens encrypted at rest
+• Tokens encrypted at rest in database

-• Token refresh implemented
+• Token refresh implemented (mandatory for new apps)

-• Webhook signatures verified
+• Webhook signatures verified with crypto.timingSafeEqual

-• HTTPS enforced for all endpoints
+• HTTPS enforced on all endpoints

 • Minimal OAuth scopes requested